RyanDeBarros/Olympian/TechDebt.md

 * Add more support methods to classes to avoid chained access operators (e.g. `a.b.c->d.e()` shortened to `a.f()`)
 * Move non-template inline methods to CPP files
+* Use more forward declarations and move as many includes as possible to CPP files
 * Create MKdocs for all public classes/functions
 * Create asset loaders for all assets
 * Create editor tabs for all assets